pragmaxim-com/min-batch.rs/README.md

 It is needed for efficient work parallelization so that following tasks running in parallel are all processing a batch of at least `min_batch_size` to avoid context switching overhead of cpu intensive workloads.
-Otherwise we usually need to introduce some kind of publish/subscribe model with dedicated long-running thread for each consumer and broadcasting messages to them and establishing back-pressure through [barrier](https://docs.rs/tokio/latest/tokio/sync/struct.Barrier.html).
+Otherwise we usually need to introduce some kind of publish/subscribe model with dedicated long-running thread for each consumer, broadcasting messages to them and establishing back-pressure through [barrier](https://docs.rs/tokio/latest/tokio/sync/struct.Barrier.html).

 ## Usage